okfn/coding-standards/README.md

   * Apps should be deployed from Travis when a successful build is made on the branch used for production.
   * Packages should be published to the respective package registry when a tag is pushed.
 * Write small, reusable libraries where possible.
 There are many opportunities for reuse across our different products.
+* We support modern browsers.
+Notably, IE 10 and above.
+Our browser support is in sync with the browser support of Google web properties, as [declared here](https://support.google.com/a/answer/33864?hl=en)

 ---